AntoninLoubiere/WebDiakoluo/syncServer/protocols/protocol-1.0.md

 ### Modify share
 #### Request
-POST `test/<id>/share` set a test share options
+POST `test/<id>/share/` add, edit or delete a share

 Parameters:
- - user: an array of rules: rules are JSON objects:
-   - username: the username of the user
-   - perms: the perms for the user
- - group: an array of rules: rules are JSON objects:
+ - action: the action to do: 'add' | 'edit' | 'delete'
+ - type: the type of share to do: 'user' | 'group' | 'link' (note that link only accept 'edit' action)
-   - id: the id of the group
+ - name: the username or the name of the group (useless for link)
-   - perms: the perms for the group
+ - perms: the permissions to set (useless for the delete action)
- - link: the perms for the people who have the link

- This is not incremental, if you want to add a user, you should also send all the previous perms !

  #### Response
  The server should respond with the appropriate result code.
-If it is a success, the server should respond with the [share infos](#Share-a-test).

 # Response codes
 When API requests are made the server may responds with some status codes, that the client should handle.